Investigators

 Eddie Myers

-Dr Eddie Myers is a lecturer in organic chemistry at NUI Galway.
+Eddie Myers (University of Galway) is a lecturer in Organic Chemistry.
 His research interests include the development of new methods for forming carbon–nitrogen bonds and small-molecule chemical tools for addressing problems associated with the extracellular matrix.
+Current research areas include tissue engineering and synthetic organic chemistry.

 Eoin O'Cearbhaill